afnog/sse/virtualization/ganeti-exercise.md

 you have [reconfigured GRUB and run `update-grub`](http://askubuntu.com/a/191489/49566).

-Add an entry to `/etc/hosts` for a host to use for burnin testing, for example `burnin.example`.
+Add an entry to `/etc/hosts` for a host to use for burnin testing, for example `burnin.example.com`.

 Run the `burnin` test to make sure that everything is working properly:

-	sudo /usr/lib/ganeti/tools/burnin -o debootstrap+default -t plain --disk-size 1024 burnin.example -vv
+	sudo /usr/lib/ganeti/tools/burnin -o debootstrap+default -t plain --disk-size 1024 burnin.example.com -vv

 Continue following the installation instructions from [Testing the setup](http://docs.ganeti.org/ganeti/2.13/html/install.html#testing-the-setup)